2. Concepts and architecture

 Note: the admin end-point is not accessible to unprivileged users in cloud-based systems.

 V-IPU command-line interface: The command line tools are clients that use the API end-points to provide access to the functions of the V-IPU controller.
 The tool using the admin end-point is called

 vipu-admin.
 The tool using the user end-point is called

 vipu-admintool.
 This is not accessible to unprivileged users; refer to the V-IPU User Guide for user-level commands.

 The architecture of the V-IPU management system is shown in Fig. 2.1.

 In a typical V-IPU setup, each IPU-Machine runs a V-IPU agent that is responsible for the hardware introspection, configuration, and management of the IPU-Machine.

 The V-IPU agents are controlled and managed by the V-IPU controller.
 For Pods used in “direct attach” mode, the V-IPU controller runs on one of the IPU-Machines.
 In switched Pods, the V-IPU controller runs on a host server, which may be one of the servers running Poplar or a separate management server.

 The V-IPU controller provides end-points over gRPC, providing a rich set of administration and user APIs.
 These can be used to define clusters, create user partitions, and monitor and obtain diagnostics of the IPU clusters.

-When a user partition is created to run user applications, a set of IPUs is selected, depending on the workload requirements, and all the necessary IPU, link and Sync-Link configurations are done to configure an isolated sub-cluster for the application.
+When a user creates a partition to run user applications, a set of IPUs is selected, depending on the workload requirements, and all the necessary IPU, IPU-Link and sync configurations are done to configure an isolated sub-cluster for the application.
 Moreover, the Host-Links (IPUoF end-points) are also configured so the IPUs are ready to run end-user Poplar applications.